Take the First Step Toward Your Health Care Career Now!

 Most of your work will be done independently, but you will have interaction with the medical staff.
 You’ll probably be expected to complete a certain amount of patient records per day, so expect your day to be busy, depending on where you work.

-There is a projected 9 percent employment growth for this field, meaning close to 37,100 new positions will be opening through 2030.
-This is good news for you, because as long as you are qualified, you should find a job quite easily.
+There is a projected 7 percent employment growth for this field, meaning close to 12,300 new positions will be opening through 2031.